| Resume of THEODORE BLUESTEIN (now deceased) 4385 N. Paseo Rancho Tucson, Arizona 85745 (602)

 and supporting International Marketing in coordinating it with the rest of

+the proposal.
 TOW Mirage Failure Analysis -- After several

 failures during a foreign flight demonstration program, I led an effort to